10 Cold Email Subject Line Examples to Boost Your Open Rate

 The rest of your cold email is just as important, of course, but the way to get your prospect's initial interest is with that all-important subject line.

-In this article, we'll review the importance of the email subject line, essential Do's and Don't's, before showing you the ten best cold email subject line examples we've got for you at SalesPipe.
+In this article, we'll review the importance of the email subject line, and go over some essential Do's and Don't's, before showing you the ten best cold email subject line examples we've got for you.

 The Importance of the Cold Email Subject Line